Brook Trout

 Is brook trout sustainable?

-What is the difference between brook trout and other trout?
+What is the difference between brook trout and other trout species?

-Brook trout are smaller and have a distinctive marbled pattern compared to other trout species.
+Brook trout are smaller and have a distinctive marbled pattern, while other species like rainbow trout are larger and have a more uniform coloration.